Canonically consistent quantum master equation for proton-transfer reactions

 \section{Numerical details}

 We found the eigenstates of the effective system Hamiltonian, using the discrete variable representation (DVR) \cite{Colbert1992}.
 In particular, we use the scheme for one Cartesian dimension, generally restricted to $q \in (-\infty,\infty)$.
-The grid spacing $\Delta q$ is the only parameter involved and, in this work chosen according to $121$ grid points with $q \in [-1.5,2.1] \ a_0$.
+The grid spacing $\Delta q$ is the only parameter involved and, in this work chosen according to $121$ grid points with $q \in [-1.5,2.1] \ a_0$, consistent with previous work in Ref.~\citenum{Fischer2023}.

+As a practical numerical check for the Gaussian-wavepacket calculation at $\gamma=0.5$, we repeated the calculation with an enlarged system representation, increasing the basis from $N=12$ to $N=24$ and the DVR grid from 121 to 512 points.
+The resulting populations and coordinate expectation values showed only minor differences.
+Since the basis size and DVR grid density were increased at the same time, this comparison should be understood as a stability check of the reported benchmark rather than as two separate convergence analyses with respect to N and the DVR discretization.
+The finite coordinate interval, $(q \in [-1.5,2.1],a_0)$, was kept fixed and was not varied independently.
+Moreover, for a given coupling strength $\gamma$ or initialization (Gaussian, $\ket{0}$ or $\ket{1}$ initial states), all three presented methods (CCQME, Redfield and HEOM) use exactly the same system eigenstate basis, which ensures comparability and consistent benchmarks -- the main goal of this work.

 Regarding the HEOM reference calculations, we made use of the QuTip package \cite{qutip5}.
 In this package, two parameters determine the numerical convergence of the HEOM method, namely the hierarchy depth and the number of bath expansion terms.
 Fig.~\ref{fig:ap_HEOM_convergence} shows the population dynamics of the very first eigenstate for $\gamma=1.0$.
 For all simulations in the main text, a depth of $5$ and $2$ expansion terms were used.
 However, the expansion was combined with the Matsubara terminator, which treats higher-order terms (with comparatively weaker coupling) as additional Lindblad terms \cite{qutip5}.
 The hierarchy depth of $5$ is well converged beyond the third digit.
-In case of regime identification in the main text, we double-checked the outcome by increasing the expansion terms to $12$ (with terminator).